 Using federal funds furnished by the Roosevelt Administration's Public Works Administration (PWA), teams of survey crews began scouring the mountains of central Pennsylvania in early 1936.
 The reports of the survey crews came back favorable thus, on May 21st 1937, Pennsylvania Governor George Earle signed Act 211 establishing the Pennsylvania Turnpike Commission (PTC).
 On June 4th 1937, commission members were named with Walter A. Jones of Pittsburgh serving as the first Commission Chairman.
-The Turnpike Commission was given authorization to construct a 160 mile-long, four-lane limited access super-highway through the Allegheny Mountains from Irwin (just east of Pittsburgh in Westmoreland County) to Carlisle (just west of Harrisburg in Cumberland County).
+The Turnpike Commission was given authorization to construct a 160 mile-long, four-lane limited access superhighway through the Allegheny Mountains from Irwin (just east of Pittsburgh in Westmoreland County) to Carlisle (just west of Harrisburg in Cumberland County).
 This highway would be the first of its kind in the United States.
-Construction was projected to cost between sixty and 85 seventy million dollars
+Construction was projected to cost between sixty and 85 seventy million dollars.

-Despite the fact that the financial arrangements to construct the new superhighway through the Allegheny Mountains was incomplete, George Vang - a Pittsburgh contractor, was awarded the first contract (to dewater the tunnels) Final federal approval for financing the project came on October 10th 1938 and or October 14th 1938, advertisements were published for the first construction contract.
+Despite the fact that the financial arrangements to construct the new superhighway through the Allegheny Mountains was incomplete, George Vang - a Pittsburgh contractor, was awarded the first contract (to dewater the tunnels).
+Final federal approval for financing the project came on October 10th 1938 and on October 14th 1938, advertisements were published for the first construction contract.
 The L.M.
 Hutchinson Company of Mount Union, PA, was awarded the contract which covered a ten-mile stretch of highway in Cumberland County.

-Left: caption: "The valley between the Blue and Kittatinny Mountains as it app Left: caption: "The valley between the Blue and Kittatinny Mountains as it appeared November 5th 1937"
+Left: caption: "The valley between the Blue and Kittatinny Mountains as it appeared on November 5th 1937"